jensgraetzer/MP3-Subs-Player-Study/README.md

 The original enhanced podcasts are build upon Apples m4a audio file format.
 In this new project uses the MP3 file format instead.
 And, instead of navigating between chapters, the navigation is between subtitles.

-Check it out!
+## Checking out the player study
 You can import this Github project into Android Studio, than run it on an Android emulator or device.
 The project contains the MP3 file __TTS_de-DE-Wavenet-E.mp3__ with subtitles for this player app.
 (You need to restart the app, if you imported an MP3 file after launching the player.
 This is a bug, that will be fixed later.)

 ![wireframe](wireframe.png)